brightway-lca/brightway2/docs/index.rst

 Basically, Brightway2 is for you if your project lies at the intersection of LCA and your imagination.

-.. note:: Please subscribe to the `brightway2 updates mailing list <https://tinyletter.com/brightway2-updates>`__ to be informed of new releases.
-You can also read the `archive of previous messages <http://tinyletter.com/brightway2-updates/archive>`__.

 What's new?
 -----------

-* July 2016: Official `Brightway2 Docker instance <https://hub.docker.com/r/cmutel/brightway2/>`__.
+* July 2016: Instructions for running Brightway2 on the :ref:`cloud`, including an official `Brightway2 Docker instance <https://hub.docker.com/r/cmutel/brightway2/>`__.

 Understanding the manual
 ------------------------